 Hello everyone.
 Today’s motion is “Homework should be abolished”.
-We define that all elementary schools should abolish homework.
-We believe that it is the responsibility of “schools” not “home” to teach all the basic and important things including academic contents to the students.
-That is the stance from the government bench.
-Then, let me explain our two points.
-The first point is “Responsibility of schools”.
-The second point is “Increasing creativity”.
-Now, let me explain our first point “Responsibility of schools”.
-We believe that the role of schools is to teach children the basic skills to live in society.
-For example, elementary school kids should be taught how to write letters, sentences, how to read, how to count the numbers, how to calculate and so on.
-These are the basic academic skills that will be necessary when they live and work in society.
-Homework is the study that is done at home.
-Of course, we don’t deny the importance of voluntary study at home, however, that should not be forced by schools.
-The necessary academic skills should be taught only during school time.
-Actually, in present situation, there are many students who can’t do homework because they can’t get support from parents.
-Parents are too busy and there is also a case of neglect.
-For example, in case of France, children of African immigrants had the tendency that they couldn’t get studying support from parents at home.
-In many cases, elementary school kids can’t finish homework by themselves, so that parents’ guide is necessary.
-If you see these situations, you can easily understand that homework just increases the gap between the children who have a support from a parent and who have not.
-That’s why schools should take responsibility for children’s academic skills in the first place.
-If there’s a student who can’t understand the lesson, not giving them homework but to give extra classes or take a time to explain deeply is the right way to go.
-Moreover, because the existence of homework is standard, there are a lot of homework that is not effective for study.
-For example, writing Chinese characters many many times even though a student has already mastered it.
-It is just a muscle training!
-What we should do in the limited precious time is the study that is really meaningful.
-And the study really meaningful should be done “at school” for fairness.
+We argue that all elementary schools should abolish homework because we believe that it is the responsibility of “schools” not “home” to teach all the necessary and important lessons, including academic content, to students.
+That is the perspective from the government.
+Let me explain our two points: The first point is the “responsibility of schools” and the second point is “increasing creativity”.
+The first point “responsibility of schools” means we believe that the role of schools is to teach children the basic skills to live in society.
+For example, elementary school kids should be taught how to write letters, construct sentences, read, count numbers, calculate, and so on.
+These are basic academic skills that will be necessary for students when they live and work throughout their life in society.
+Homework is study that is done at home.
+Of course, we don’t deny the importance of voluntary study at home, but that should not be forced by schools.
+Necessary academic skills should be taught only during school time.
+Currently, there are presently many students who simply can’t do homework because they don’t receive any support from their parents.
+Parents are too busy and, sometimes, there are unfortunate cases of neglect.
+For example, in France, children of African immigrants have a tendency to not be able to get support for studying from parents at home because their parents may not speak French or work non-standard hours.
+In many cases, elementary school students can’t finish homework by themselves, so guidance from their parents is necessary.
+If you see these situations, you can easily understand that homework merely increases the gap between children who have support from a parent and those who have not.
+Therefore, schools should take responsibility for children’s’ academic skills in the first place.
+If there’s a student who can’t understand a lesson, giving them extra classes or taking time to more thoroughly explain concepts is much better than merely assigning homework.
+Moreover, homework is standardized within classes, so there are a lot of homework assignments that are not effective for all students.
+For example, writing Chinese characters many times is not useful for some students if they have already mastered it.
+It is merely muscle training!
+What we should do in precious, limited time is to study in a manner that is meaningful.
+And studying meaningfully should be done “at school” for fairness and effectiveness.
 That’s why homework should be abolished.
 Thank you.

 1 (150 words)

 Hello everyone.
 Today’s topic is “High school students should have part-time jobs”.
-We have two points.
-The first point is “Social experience”.
-The second point is “Earning money”.
-I will explain the first point “Social experience”.
+We have two points: The first point is “social experience” and the second point is “earning money”.
+I will explain the first point “social experience”.
 We believe that a part-time job is a good opportunity to have social experience.
-We can have communication with bosses or customers at the part-time jobs.
-We can’t have these real experience in our school life.
-In a school, we can communicate with almost only the same age students.
-Part-time jobs will be a new experience for us and we can learn a lot of things from it.
-It is same as study.
-This is very important experience for high school students.
-We will use this experience when we work in the society.
+Students would have communication with superiors or customers at their part-time jobs.
+They can’t have these real experience in school life.
+In school, students communicate almost exclusively with students of the same age.
+Part-time jobs would be a new experience for students and they could learn a lot from it.
+It is the same as studying.
+Working is a very important experience for high school students and they would use this experience when they work in real life.
 After graduating high school, this experience will be important and useful.
 Therefore, high school students should have part-time jobs.
 Thank you.

 2 (227 words)